sail-sg/sdft/README.md

 ## Acknowledgement
-Our implementation is based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/d42c0b1d3482af5912ebe578b3e6b4d08cd7ee99), and utilizes evaluation tools including [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), and [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness).
-The former two are included as dependencies within `requirements.txt`, while the latter is integrated as a Git submodule.
+Our implementation is based on [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/d42c0b1d3482af5912ebe578b3e6b4d08cd7ee99), for which we are thankful for the exceptional work.
+For evaluation purposes, we employ tools including [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval), [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), and [bigcode-evaluation-harness](https://github.com/bigcode-project/bigcode-evaluation-harness).
+Both AlpacaEval and lm-evaluation-harness are included as dependencies in `requirements.txt`, while bigcode-evaluation-harness has been integrated as a Git submodule.

 ## Citation
 If you find our paper helpful, consider citing us via: